 Emotional sustenance is a common one.
 Are you constantly helping your friend make decisions no matter the size?
 Are you talking through every single issue that arises in their life, so much that you could possibly call yourself their freelance consultant?
 This could be an issue.”Friendships should be mutually beneficial,” says Asha Tarry, CEO of Behavioral Health Consulting Services.

 And what about financial assistance?
 Does your friend run to you every time they are in a bind and can’t pay their rent?
 It may seem harmless at first, but after a while, it has to be draining.
 If this friend is always in need of you when it comes to your time of need, who would you be able to turn to?

 2. You avoid them.

 Have you ever felt obligated to be someone’s friend, but truly had no interest?
-Do you alway find a reason to cancel your plans with them?
+Do you always find a reason to cancel your plans with them?
 Do you feel a bit relieved when they leave?
-It may be time to re-visit this friendship.
+It may be time to revisit this friendship.
 Friendships should be a mutually-desired relationship.

 Do you and your friend make Porsha Stewart and Kenya Moore’s (from Real Housewives) relationship look tame?
 If so, “Houston, we have a problem!”